Jasz people: Language

 Jassic is the common name in English for the original language of the Jász.
 It was a dialect of Ossetian, an Eastern Iranian language.
 Jassic became extinct and was replaced by Hungarian.
 The only literary record of the Jász language was found in the 1950s in the Hungarian National Széchényi Library.
 The language was reconstructed with the help of various Ossetian analogies.

+Genetics

+Genetic studies on people from various Jász regions, have established a firm link towards other Hungarian ethnic groups, while simultaneously having shown a significant shift towards Iranian peoples, and especially Turkic ethnic groups with significant Sarmatian-related ancestry such as the Bashkirs of Bashkortostan.

+Y-DNA haplogroups among people from Jász regions have been shown to be more diverse than those of other Hungarian people.